JasonWolf727/3minutes/README.md

 * April 12: Beta Tag
 * April 19: Release Candidate
 * April 24: Final Release
+* April 26: Presentation

 ## Instructions as of Alpha Tag:
 When the menu appears:
 * Click `New Game` to start a new game.
-* Click `Load Game` to load a game.
 * Click `Exit` to close the window.
 * Click `Help` to see instructions.
 * Click `About` to see the credits.
+* Click `High Score` to see the high score menu.
+* Click `Continue Progress` to start off from a later level
+* `Load Game` is inactive.

+To set up your game:
+* Type in a name.
+* Select a character: Soldier, Ninja, or Mutant.
+* Select a difficulty: Easy, Medium, Hard.

 After you start a new game:
 * Use the arrow keys to move.
 * Up arrow and down arrow move your character forward and back respectively.
 * Left arrow and right arrow move your character left and right respectively.
+* Don't get hit by a car, or you will lose health.
-* Once you get to the end zone, select an option from the menu.
+* If you win, you may proceed to the next level or return to the menu.
+* If you lose, you may repeat the level or return to the menu.
+* Press `M` to enter Developer Mode.
+* Press `C` to enter Cheat Mode.

 ## Work Completed: